GaurangTandon/CPtools/tips.md

 ## Strings

 1. Always check size of string before applying integer parsing functions.
 For example, don't pass strings of length greater than 18 to `stoull`.
+2. Use `<` or `>` when attempting lexicographical comparison.
+It is much better than writing a normal for loop for the same.

 ## Math